Do you know how I like to spend a day at the office?

 Sound dreamy?
 It sure is.

-It’s also possible.
-Working remotely doesn’t come with the constraints you might image.
-The vital person-to-person interactions that keep most businesses alive and thriving are still possible from the comfort of…wherever.
+And the good news is: working remotely doesn’t come with the constraints you might imagine.
+The vital person-to-person interactions that keep many businesses alive and thriving are still possible from the comfort of…well, wherever.

 What is a virtual office?

 Remember the days of being shackled to a desk by landline and typewriter?

 But, what I do remember, is the need to report to the same location to be able to successfully collaborate with my team, and accomplish 90% of my work.

 Now, in all of its on-the-go, work-from-wherever glory, the virtual office is the modern-day business solution to traditional bricks and mortar.
 According to Wikipedia, a virtual office is: